mechanoChem/inference-wound-healing/README.md

 2. FenicsCode/: directory contains the code used for data-driven inference.
 All the codes are based on the Fenics library (see installation instructions here https://fenicsproject.org/download/archive/)
 The codes are to be run sequentially from Step1-5.
 3. results/: directory contains the results generated while running the scripts in FenicsCode
 4. postprocessing/: directory contains the MATLAB plotting scripts used to generate the paper figures.
+Use codes labeled plot_* to plot the manuscript figures.

 wound_healing_jin/jinModelFenics contains the parameters extracted from Jin et.al.